mk-milly02/alx-low_level_programming/0x00-hello_world/README.md

 #### 5. Hello, printf
 5-printf.c prints exactly with `proper grammar, but the outcome is a piece of art,`, followed by a new line.

+#### 6. Size is not grandeur, and territory does not make a nation
+6-size.c prints the size of various types on the computer it is compiled and run on.